 It's hard to beat University of Wyoming if you want to study Journalism.
 Journalism majors from University of Wyoming get a earnings boost of approximately 2.8% over the typical income of journalism majors.
 Laramie, Wyoming delivers a quaint small-town ambiance for students to learn in.

 Roughly 92.0% of applicants submit ACT scores, with the typical score being in the 24 range.The student body at this school is highly diverse and includes undergraduates from over 41 states and territories and at least 44 countries.
-See all of University of Wyoming's rankings to find out more.
+In what areas is U of Wyoming really succeeding?
+Check out all of the college rankings.